toine512/twemoji-bitmaps/README.md

 # Bitmap renders of Twemoji

-Automated PNG renders of [Twemoji](https://github.com/jdecked/twemoji) SVG sources powered by GitHub Actions. \
+Automated render of [Twemoji](https://github.com/jdecked/twemoji) SVG sources as PNG images, powered by GitHub Actions. \
 Twemoji repository is checked for a new release every day at 11:00 UTC.

 ## Available renders